 New drugs are continually being researched and developed for Non-Hodgkin’s lymphoma.
 These must be shown to be safe and effective before doctors can prescribe them to patients.
 Through clinical trials, researchers test the effects of new drugs on a group of volunteers with non-Hodgkin’s lymphoma.
 Following a strict protocol and using carefully controlled conditions, researchers evaluate the investigational drugs under development and measure the ability of the new drug to treat non-Hodgkin’s lymphoma,...

-Lymphoma occurs when the lymph-node cells or the lymphocytes begin to multiply uncontrollably, producing malignant cells that have the abnormal capacity to invade other tissues throughout your body.
+Lymphoma occurs when the lymph-node cells or the lymphocytes begin to multiply uncontrollably, producing cancerous cells that have the abnormal capacity to invade other tissues throughout the body.
 The two main types of lymphoma are Hodgkin lymphoma and non-Hodgkin lymphoma.
 The differences in these two types of lymphoma are certain unique characteristics of the different lymphoma cells.